saisankar25/AI/readme.md

-# My AI codes
+# AI code
-This is where all my codes will be available.
+This is where all my ANN,CNN and RNN codes will be available